owainharris/owainharris/content/post/first-post.md

 The real beauty of Tmux comes when you find yourself connecting to multiple servers frequently. _(Actually, even just one!)._

-Imagine you&#39;re in the office, you have your new application running on a cloud server and you have everything set up over your SSH connection just how you like it.
+Imagine you&#39;re in the office, you have your new application running on a cloud server and you have everything set up over your ssh connection just how you like it.

 In one tab you have Htop, in another you are sitting in a deeply nested directory you need to fire off most of your commands from, and have Vim open in another for any quick config edits.

 Now imagine you returned home for the evening and remembered you forgot to save that last edit you made!?

-With Tmux you can simply connect to that SSH session and return to that exact same terminal setup you had at work ...
+With Tmux you can simply connect to that ssh session and return to that exact same terminal setup you had at work ...
 Nice, right!?